GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

                     GitVersion to not calculate your version as expected.

 # Execute build args

-    /exec           Executes target executable making GitVersion variables available as environmental variables
-    /execargs       GitVersionOptions for the executable specified by /exec /proj           Build a msbuild file, GitVersion variables will be passed as msbuild properties
-    /projargs       Additional arguments to pass to msbuild /verbosity      Specifies the amount of information to be displayed.
+    /verbosity      Specifies the amount of information to be displayed.
                     (Quiet, Minimal, Normal, Verbose, Diagnostic)
                     Default is Normal